studentkittens/lncs-pandoc/paper.md

 ~~~

 **Trustiness levels:** `Git-annex` supports different levels of *trustness*.
 By
-default repositories are set as *semitrusted*.
+default repositories are set to *semitrusted*.
 If a repository is *semitrusted*
 `git-annex` checks if the minimum needed number of file copies is present when a
 file is dropped by the user.
 Trusted repositories are assumed to be save and
 therefore no check is done.

-**Data integrity:** As by default files are managed in a key-value backend
+**Data integrity:** By default files are managed in a key-value backend
-manner using a cryptographic hash sum there is also the possibility to validate
+manner using a cryptographic hash sum.
+There is also the possibility to validate
 the data integrity by calculating the hash sum.
 This can be done by running the
 `git annex fsck [<filename>]` command.